logo+white-168w

 My Takeaway from the RMLA session – The Future of Lift Maintenance

 I was honored and appreciative to have the opportunity to facilitate a discussion with a room full of ski lift personnel to discuss the Future of Lift Maintenance.
-The
+The discussion was not a technical one on lift design or operation but rather on having qualified and sufficient numbers of lift personnel to maintain ski lifts around the country.

 The prelude to this discussion for me was two posts that I wrote for the March and April Steep Newsletters; Can Our Lift Infrastructure Be Maintained, Part 2 and Can Our Lift Infrastructure Be Maintained, Part 1.
 These two articles were the result of a question I asked myself after reading a Storm Skiing Journal Post that asked the question should skier visits be limited to the comfortable carrying capacity of a ski resort.
 My question was – Will tramway boards restrict the number of lifts that can run by the capacity and skill of a lift maintenance department?
 Given the shortage of lift technicians throughout this past season, it is a real question and a scary one.